Bryan Giuseppi Rodriguez Cambana

 CV

-In 2025, Bryan Giuseppi Rodriguez Cabana received the LOEWE FOUNDATION / Studio Voltaire Award and was awarded a Fundación Botín Art Grant.
+In 2025, Rodriguez Cambana received the LOEWE FOUNDATION / Studio Voltaire Award and was awarded a Fundación Botín Art Grant, with a solo exhibition at Fundación Botín (Santander, Spain) scheduled for late 2026.

 Taking a Bow/Haciendo una Reverencia